Skip to main content

 When the client reads Phase 1, Phase 2, and Phase 3 in the final report, they are looking at a multi-engagement relationship described in the language of their own operational priorities.
 The retainer conversation doesn't start with "would you like us to stay engaged."
 It starts with "which phase do you want to tackle next quarter."

-Retained clients spend 67% more than new clients over their lifetime.
-Long-term client referrals close at 3x the rate of cold prospects.
-Established clients require 60% less management time.
-A 5% improvement in client retention boosts profits by 25-95%.
+Retained clients consistently spend more than new clients over their lifetime.
+Long-term client referrals close at a higher rate than cold prospects.
+And established clients require significantly less management overhead per engagement dollar.

-And here's the stat that should make every consultant uncomfortable: 57% of companies have no formal system for evaluating their consultants.
+But here's the thing that should concern every consultant who delivers findings-only reports: most companies have no formal system for evaluating their consultants.
 When there's no scorecard, the entire renewal decision often hinges on one subjective impression: how the final presentation landed.

 Your final report is the evaluation.
 The roadmap section is what turns that evaluation into a mandate for the next phase.